-Garden Plants, How and where to grow them - Tree / Hedging Plants
+Garden Plants, How and where to grow them

-Tree / Hedging Plant
+/ Hedging Plants

 If you plant this tree as a hedge, it will require regular maintenance.
 If you don't keep it under control, it will grow away to the point where the removal of the excess growth becomes a considerable task, both in cutting it down and also in the disposal of the foliage.
 On the other hand it will very rapidly form a dense and effective hedge that remains green all year round - just don't plant it in a small garden!